TomZet86/Project_3/README.md

 Libraries requirements:
-All mandatory libraries are listed in the file requirements.txt, which is attached to this project The thir party libraries can be installed from the terminal using the command: pip install -r requirements.txt
+All mandatory libraries are listed in the file requirements.txt, which is attached to this project The third party libraries can be installed from the terminal using the command: pip install -r requirements.txt